Vj-pixel/Vj-pixel/README.md

 - 👋 Hi, I’m @Vj-pixel
-- 👀 I’m interested in javascript
+- 👀 I’m interested in programming in general
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning python/js
-- 💞️ I’m looking to collaborate on javascript
+- 💞️ I’m looking to collaborate on python
-- 📫 How to reach me: Discord: retroknight#4709
+- 📫 How to reach me: email: varunjajara@gmail.com

 <!---
 Vj-pixel/Vj-pixel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.